the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-socials.md

 Additionally, researchers and professionals who share a niche field may know one another from previous events or collaborative projects and may find it easier to identify friends or people they wish to speak to during networking events.
 Conversely, attendees with lived experience may not have had the opportunity to establish long-standing connections with several researchers and therefore may feel daunted by having to network at your event.

-Consider how to make your attendees from all backgrounds active participants in networking.
+Consider how to support your attendees from all backgrounds engage in networking.
-You may consider providing question prompts or designing your networking and social spaces so that people can move between conversations easily.
+You may consider providing question prompts and designing your networking and social spaces so that people can move between conversations easily.

 Providing a guide acknowledges the diverse needs of all attendees and promotes inclusivity by recognizing that everyone has unique challenges that may make social activities and networking more difficult.